-Kilmacud Stillorgan Local History Society is always on the lookout for original articles for its annual journal Obelisk.
+Kilmacud Stillorgan Local History Society welcomes original articles for its annual journal Obelisk.
 Since the Society’s first edition published in 2006, it has built up an extensive collection of articles reflecting many aspects of life and history in Kilmacud, Stillorgan and adjoining areas.

 If you have an idea for an article, we would like to hear from you.
 The first step is to contact us and we will provide you with more detailed suggestions and hints to help you develop and write your article.

 Supporting illustrations should also be provided.
 Images must be copyright free or have been cleared for use.
 Articles should include references to key sources consulted.
+Footnotes / endnotes are not required.
 The source of any images and extracts from published material should also be acknowledged.
-Note that extracts copied from the internet, e.g. Wikipedia, should not be used.
+Note that copying tracts of text, even with minor alterations, is regarded as plagiarism and cannot be accepted.

 An editorial committee edits and prepares articles for publishing, including correcting any errors identified.
 Occasionally, an article may deal with technical or complex items, in which case the editorial committee will assess whether these complexities are well explained.
 A final draft of the article will be sent to authors for approval.

 The interpretation of these guidelines will very much depend on the subject matter of the article.
-The Society shall, at its discretion, decide whether or not to publish an article.
+The committee shall, at its discretion, decide whether or not to publish an article.

 Authors should include a four or five-line biography at the end of their articles.